 Certain foods and beverages may irritate blisters on the tongue or in the mouth or throat.
 Try these tips to help make blister soreness less bothersome and eating and drinking more tolerable:

-If your child is able to rinse without swallowing, swishing the inside of his or her mouth with warm salt water may be soothing.
-Mix 1/2 teaspoon (2.5 milliliters) of salt with 1 cup (237 milliliters) of warm water.
-Have your child rinse with this solution several times a day, or as often as needed to help reduce the pain and inflammation of mouth and throat sores caused by hand-foot-and-mouth disease.
+If your child is able to rinse without swallowing, swishing with warm salt water may be soothing.
+Have your child do this several times a day or as often as needed to help reduce the pain and inflammation of mouth and throat sores caused by hand-foot-and-mouth disease.

 - Modlin JF.
 Clinical manifestations and diagnosis of enterovirus and parechovirus infections. http://www.uptodate.com/home.
 Accessed June 28, 2014.

 - Longo DL, et al. Harrison's Online.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
 Accessed June 28, 2014.